ritterim/rimdev-blog/_posts/2018-12-03-how-to-make-golden-egg-fried-rice.md

 image_credit: hawaiianfoodrecipe
 ---

 Egg Fried Rice is a very homely dish in China.
-Every Chinese family make their fried rice differently, so you don't actually need a receipt to make fried rice, you can add whatever you like into the rice.
-Today, I am going to show you my method to make this simple, quick and delicious dish.
+Every Chinese family make their fried rice differently, so you don't actually need a recipe to make fried rice, you can add whatever you want to the dish.
+Today, I am going to show you my method to make this simple, quick, and delicious dish.

 ## Ingredients
 - 400g cooked rice (For two) - I use `Nishiki Medium Grain Rice` (https://www.amazon.com/Nishiki-Medium-Grain-Rice-Pound/dp/B00852ZN2U/ref=sr_1_8_s_it?s=grocery&ie=UTF8&qid=1543877113&sr=1-8&keywords=rice)